Benawi/Digital-Wallet-App/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>
-- [ ] Optimaze the perfomance of the app.
+- [ ] Optimize the performance of the app.
 - [ ] Implement some UX improvements: include transitions and/or animations
-- [ ] Implement the left side menu to improve the navigability of the app.
+- [ ] Implement the left-side menu to improve the navigability of the app.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>